Be Connected: Candy Carver’s Art Brings Durham Full Circle

 Posted By Ashley Strahm on Jan 29, 2018

 A North Carolina native and visual artist, Candy Carver says that her bold and brightly colored contemporary and mural artwork ranges from abstract to figurative and is more about exploration than fully defined pieces.
-Her creativity knows no bounds, and we were honored to select her as our featured artist for this season’s activity guide.
+Her creativity knows no bounds, and we were honored to select her as our featured artist for the 2018 seasonal activity guide.
 Her painting, entitled Be Connected, is acrylic on canvas, and leaps off the page and into our spirit, just in time for summer.

 Inspired by her own personal need to experience positive emotions that help her move forward, Candy says her own work supports her through the challenging situations that arise around her race, femininity, and identity.